-“We spend an awful lot of time looking for crop make money,” said Steve Komar, an Associate Professor and Agricultural Agent for Sussex County.
+“We spend an awful lot of time looking for crops to make money,” said Steve Komar, an Associate Professor and Agricultural Agent for Sussex County.
 “This is the first time the numbers make sense.

-He added that the beauty of their program in conjunction with Rutgers was that the mistakes that make can help the industry know what to avoid.
+He added that the beauty of their program in conjunction with Rutgers was that the mistakes they make can help the industry know what to avoid.

-“All my colleagues been working on this for five years now,” Komar said.
+“All my colleagues have been working on this for five years now,” Komar said.

 “Capitalism seems to be working,” he added regarding the success of growing.
 However, he does not think hemp should be too commoditized and that there should be room for artisanal hemp in the market.

 It was noted growers must carefully monitor the THC levels.
 Otherwise, the crop must be destroyed.
 Twenty to sixty percent of a grower’s crops have been destroyed in part because of that.
 The percentage of moisture the plant is exposed to is key to controlling the level of THC.
 So, crop irrigation is important.

 “They’ll take permit away if you’re hot too much,” said Maire Ullrich, Agriculture Program Leader for the Cornell (University) Cooperative Extension.

 Hemp grown for seed oil or fiber is easier to grow without it going “hot” versus hemp that is grown for CBD.

 Because hemp and marijuana are the same plant the way poodles and rottweilers are both dogs, those terms were designated by the government to designate between cannabis that gets you high and cannabis that does not.
 The details of marijuana are not often discussed in an academic setting because they are afraid of losing federal funds.